-Grade Quality Value Per Credit

 А 4.0 grade points

 A- 3.7 grade points

 B+ 3.3 grade points

 В 3.0 grade points

-B- 2.7 grade points
+В- 2.7 grade points

 C+ 2.3 grade points

 С 2.0 grade points

 C- 1.7 grade points

 F 0.0 grade points

 The grade of F is computed in the GPA.
 A failed course must be repeated if it is a required course in the student's program.
-Students who repeat a failed course and earn a grade of B- or better may petition to drop the grade of F from the computation of the grade point average; the grade of F will remain on the transcript.
+Students who repeat a failed course and earn a grade of B or better may petition to drop the grade of F from the computation of the grade point average; the grade of F will remain on the transcript.
 Only one F grade may be dropped from the calculation of the grade point average.
-Petitions may be submitted to the registrar.
+Request may be submitted to the Registrar's Office.

-Grades of D and D+ are not assigned to graduate courses.
+\Grades of D and D+ are not assigned to graduate courses.

-W Withdrew without penalty.
-Student must apply for this grade at the Registrar's Office within a specified period (see Baruch College Academic Calendar in the Schedule of Classes).
+W Withdrew without penalty within a specified period (see the Baruch College Academic Calendar).
 WA Administrative withdrawal (no academic penalty).
 Given to new students who fail to comply with New York Public Health Law 2165 within the announced grace period.
-WN Never attended.
-AUD No credit.
+WN N Never attended.
+AUD UD No credit.
 INC Student must be doing passing work to obtain instructor's permission for this grade.
 The grade must be resolved by the end of the final examination period of the subsequent semester, or it becomes a grade of FIN, the equivalent of F. NC No credit.
 Used for courses taken under the pass/ no credit option.
 Also used to indicate the student received a course grade below C The course must be repeated in order to receive credit.
 Not included in the GPA. Ρ Passing.
 Valid grade for courses taken under the pass/no credit option.
 Grades of P are not calculated in the GPA, but credits earned are counted toward the degree.
-PEN Grade pending (used when a grade is under review for possible infraction of academic integrity standards).
+PEN N Grade pending (used when a grade is under review for possible infraction of academic integrity standards).